City of Hume: Current composition and election method

 Council elections are counted using single transferable vote.
 Voting is compulsory for residents who are on the voters' roll for local council elections, but voters aged 70 years or over are not obliged to vote at local council elections.
 The Mayor is a serving councillor, chosen annually by councillors.
-The most recent council election was held in October 2020.
-The next election will take place in October 2024.
+Council elections occur every four years, and were most recently held in October 2020 and October 2024.